 - To ensure that the top of the thigh bone in the hip joint (the femoral head) remains well seated in the hip socket as it heals and regrows.

-Which is the best treatment can depend on the age of the child and the severity of the condition.
-Treatments may include observation, bed rest and/or crutches, a plaster cast or special leg brace, or surgery.
+Which treatment is chosen will depend on the age of your child and how badly your child's hip is affected.
+Treatments may include observation, bed rest and/or using crutches, wearing a plaster cast or a special leg brace, or surgery.
 Your doctor will advise on the best treatment for your child.

 Observation and physiotherapy